Editor’s Note: This post was updated on November 7, 2018, for accuracy and comprehensiveness. It was originally published on March 21, 2017.

 When you identify a habit you know is hindering your health goals, it’s useful to experiment with different rewards to help you overcome those cravings.

-Using the example above, if your bad habit is eating a bagel every morning, when you feel the urge to go to the cafeteria and buy that bagel, adjust your routine and reward.
+Using the example above, if your unhealthy habit is eating a bagel every morning, when you feel the urge to go to the cafeteria and buy that bagel, adjust your routine and reward.
 For example, instead of walking to the cafeteria, go outside and take a walk around the block, and then go back to your desk without eating anything.
 The next day, go to the cafeteria and buy an apple instead.
 Then, try a cup of tea one day instead of your coffee with sugar.

 It’s important to note these are experiments.
 The point is to test different hypotheses to determine which reward is driving your routine.
 If the bagel itself is the reward, then you know you’re eating it because you’re hungry and you enjoy the taste of it.
-But sometimes our motivations aren’t as clear as they appear to be.
+But sometimes our motivations and rewards aren’t as clear as they appear to be.
 You may not be craving the bagel itself … maybe just a break from work or an opportunity to socialize with some of your co-workers.

 Step 3: Isolate the cue